-- a) "Looked after children" and "Previously Looked after Children"; - b) those children who will have a sibling at the School at the point at which they would be admitted to the School; - c) those children of staff of the School where the member of staff has been employed at the School for two or more years at the time at which the application for admission to the School is made; - d) up to 10% of the admission number to those children who most clearly demonstrate an aptitude for Music; - e) remaining places by random allocation.
+- a) "Looked after children" and "Previously Looked after Children": - b) those children who will have a sibling at the School at the point at which they would be admitted to the School; - those children of staff of the School where the member of staff has been employed at the School for two or more years at the time at which the application for admission to the School is made or, where the member of staff is recruited to fill a vacant position for which there is demonstrable skill shortage; - d) up to 10% of the admission number to those children who most clearly demonstrate an aptitude for Music (2 children); - e) children living closest to the School.

 For the purposes of criterion a), "Looked after Children" are children who are in the care of local authorities as defined by Section 22 of the Children Act 1989.
 In relation to school admissions legislation a "looked after child" is a child in public care at the time of application to a school.
-"Previously Looked after Children" are children who were looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order).
+"Previously Looked after Children" are children were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).